mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 	- = calculating the metric for each class
 	- $\frac{1}{|C|} \sum_{i=1}^{|C|} w_i \cdot \text{metric}$
 	- weight can be based on cost of missclassifications
+	- equal importance to all classes, especially useful for imbalanced datasets

 ---